SEB-9-BH/intro-to-full-stack-development/client-server-architecture/README.md

 # ![Intro to Full-Stack Development - Client/Server Architecture](./assets/hero.png)

-**Learning objective:** By the end of this lesson, learners will be able to explain the roles of client and server software in web development, understand their interaction through the request-response cycle, and recognize the importance of this architecture in full-stack development.
+**Learning objective:** By the end of this lesson, learners will be able to explain the roles of client and server software in web development, and recognize the importance of this architecture in full-stack development.

 ## Client/Server architecture